 Support groups can be an invaluable source of current information on living with PD.
 They offer the opportunity to share personal experiences--and to provide mutual social support.

-This is a peer-led support group, founded in 2018.
-It now meets one time per month, usually on the fourth Friday from 130 PM to 3PM at the Chapel at Lewis Memorial Christian village.
+This is a peer-led support group for people living with Parkinson's and their care partners, founded in 2018.
+It is now a program of The Joy of Movement and meets one time per month, usually on the fourth Friday from 130 PM to 3PM at the Chapel at Lewis Memorial Christian village.
 For more information, please contact Eve Fischberg at joyofmovement2@gmail.com

 Targeted exercise is recognized as an evidence-based non-pharmaceutical intervention for people living with Parkinson's.
 Group exercise programs add the vital element of social interaction and motivation.